likeabird43/ai-generated-mlpipeline-audit/README.md

 To evaluate AI-generated workflows, I:

 1. Prompted an AI system to generate an end-to-end ML pipeline
 2. Executed the generated pipeline without modification
-3. Audited the underlying assumptions (label validity, evaluation design, data leakage)
+3. Audited assumptions (label validity, evaluation design, data leakage)
-4. Identified failure points in the pipeline
+4. Identified failure points in the workflow
-5. Reconstructed the evaluation procedure to remove leakage and bias
+5. Reconstructed the evaluation procedure to remove bias and leakage
 6. Compared naive and corrected performance across domains

-> I audited the generated pipelines, identified sources of leakage and invalid evaluation design, and restructured validation procedures to obtain more realistic performance estimates.
+> The goal is not to optimize model performance, but to evaluate whether the generated workflows produce **reliable conclusions**.

 ---

 ## Key Finding

-Across both domains, strong model performance often depended more on **evaluation design and label construction** than on true predictive signal.
+Across both domains, model performance is often driven more by **evaluation design and label construction** than by true predictive signal.

-> **The central finding is that model performance is highly sensitive not to the model itself, but to label definition, evaluation design, and data-generating assumptions.**
+> **Model performance is highly sensitive not to the model itself, but to label definition, evaluation design, and data-generating assumptions.**

 ---